 The iPad is very versatile piece of hardware and it can do numerous tasks and it does them rather well, but certain models excel at specific tasks than the other models.

-What is ‘Retina Display’?
+What is ‘Retina Display’ on an iPad?

 I get this question all the time from people.
 Retina Display is Apple’s brand name for a high pixel density screen; think of it as ‘High Definition’ (HD).
 Because the Retina Display has more pixels than a normal pixel density screen, images and text appear clearer and sharper.
 All iPads come with Retina Display.

 Size does matter when it comes to iPads

 If you want to use the device as an e-reader for books, newspapers or magazines then I’d advise you to get the iPad mini 4.
-I don’t advise getting the bigger iPad Pro or iPad Air model for reading due to its size, it’s too big and heavy to be held in one hand for any considerable amount of time whilst you swipe with the other.
-The iPad mini is at the perfect size and weight combination to be held in one hand, even if you have small hand or not so strong.
+I don’t advise getting the bigger iPad for reading due to its size, they’re too big and heavy to be held in one hand for any considerable amount of time whilst you swipe with the other.
+The iPad mini 4 is at the perfect size and weight combination to be held in one hand, even if you have small hand or not so strong.

-If you have a visible impairment, without a doubt get the iPad Pro or iPad Air model, regardless of your task.
+If you have a visible impairment, without a doubt get the iPad Pro or iPad model, regardless of your task.

-4G/3G (mobile) or Wi-Fi
+4G/3G (mobile) or Wi-Fi iPad

 To add further confusion, all models come in a further two combinations: Mobile or Wi-Fi.
 The Mobile model also includes Wi-Fi, it’s the Wi-Fi only model that omits Mobile.
 Having a Mobile enabled iPad means you have the ability to access the Internet anywhere in the world by connecting directly to a mobile carrier network.
 If you do buy a Mobile iPad you will to also need to purchase a mobile data plan with a mobile carrier to enable this function, otherwise, it will be Wi-Fi only.
 Prices and data allowance differ between carriers and you will need to decide which plan best suits your needs when you come to purchasing.

-If you have an Apple iPhone (or any other smartphone) with a data plan, you can save money by just purchasing the Wi-Fi iPad.
-By turning your iPhone into a ‘Personal Hotspot’, you can share the Internet connection provided by your iPhone by having the iPad connect to it wirelessly, this is called Tethering.
+If you already have an Apple iPhone (or any other smartphone) with a data plan, you can save yourself money by just purchasing the Wi-Fi iPad.
+By turning your smartphone into a ‘Personal Hotspot’, you can share the Internet connection provided by your iPhone by having the iPad connect to it wirelessly, this is called Tethering.
 Having the iPad tether to the iPhone means that iPad can then use the iPhone mobile signal to connect to the Internet.
 Of course, you will need a data plan with your carrier so make sure you have one before you enable it, otherwise you could be facing a huge bill.

-The iPads do NOT have internal hard disk drives, nor a slot for a microSD card; everything is stored on the internal Flash memory much like a USB memory stick.
+The iPads do NOT have internal hard disk drives, nor a slot for a microSD card; everything is stored on the internal Flash memory much like a USB memory sticks.
 Because of this, your iPad memory is not upgradeable so you need to choose a capacity that will be sufficient for your present and future needs.

 You can view the full differences comparison chart on Apple’s own website.